-- take it seriously - act as quickly as possible to establish the facts and share with parents and carers in a timely manor - record and report the incident; depending on how serious the case is, it may be reported to the headteacher - provide support and reassurance to the victim - make it clear to the 'bully' that this behaviour will not be tolerated.
+- 1. take it seriously - 2. act as quickly as possible to establish the facts and share with parents and carers in a timely manner - 3. record and report the incident; depending on how serious the case is, it may be reported to the headteacher - 4. provide support and reassurance to the victim - 5. make it clear to the 'bully' that this behaviour will not be tolerated.
 If there is a group of people involved, they will be spoken to individually and as a whole group.
-It is important that children who have harmed another, either physically or emotionally, redress their actions, and the school will make sure that they understand what they have done and the impact of their actions

-- ensure that if a consequence is used, it will correlate to the seriousness of the incident and the 'bully' will be told why it is being used - consider a fixed term exclusion in cases of repeated bullying.
+It is important that children who have harmed another, either physically or emotionally, redress their actions, and the school will make sure that they understand what they have done and the impact of their actions - 6. ensure that if a consequence is used, it will correlate to the seriousness of the incident and the 'bully' will be told why it is being used - 7. consider a fixed term suspension in cases of repeated bullying.